 The Edge Foundation leads the way in supporting and commissioning research to show the value of technical and professional education, showcase best practice and understand lessons learned.
 We often work with partner organisations when tendering for research to ensure that the findings are as relevant as possible to colleagues across the sector.

 This page provides details of any research tenders where we are currently looking for organisations or individuals to come forward to undertake pieces of work.
 If you have any questions about our research programme, you can contact our Research and Policy Manager, Andrea Laczik.

-The Edge Foundation has jointly commissioned with the Royal Academy of Engineering a piece of research to evaluate the University Technical College (UTC) model.
-The aim of this piece of research is to understand effective practice and lessons learned, particularly in relation to curriculum design and employer engagement.
-NFER has been commissioned to conduct this piece of research.
-The project started in 2016 and will be completed at the end of 2018.
-Read the interim report here.
+The Edge Foundation jointly commissioned with the Royal Academy of Engineering a piece of research that evaluated the University Technical College (UTC) model.
+The aim of this piece of research was to understand effective practice and lessons learned, particularly in relation to curriculum design and employer engagement.
+NFER was commissioned to conduct this piece of research.
+The project started in 2016, you can read the interim report here, and the final report here.

-In partnership with the Studio Schools Network we have commissioned the University of Oxford to complete a piece of research into the CREATE Framework in Studio Schools.
+In partnership with the Studio Schools Network we commissioned the University of Oxford to complete a piece of research into the CREATE Framework in Studio Schools.
 CREATE is a tool to develop young people’s skills.
-The research aims to investigate the perceptions and use of CREATE by different stakeholders and to identify examples of good practices and lessons learnt that could be disseminated to other Studio Schools and beyond.
-The research is on-going and should be completed by the 31st October 2019.
+The research investigated the perceptions and use of CREATE by different stakeholders and identified examples of good practices and lessons learnt for other Studio Schools and beyond.
+The research is complete and can be downloaded from this page.